gjbex/Best-practices-for-scientific-computing/docs/code_style.md

 fragments should be easy enough to understand.

 Although each programming languages has some specific best practices, many are applicable to any programming language.
-This is what this text focusses on.
+This is what this text focuses on.
 We also provide a list of references to best practices specific to various programming languages, and we encourage you strongly to read those as well.